KeiferC/CyberFundamentals/week3-websecurity/notes-05-web-intro.md

 [#fragment]
 ```

-Note: the server name / domain name is often inputted in as an easily read
+Note: the server name / domain name is often input as an easily read
 string (e.g. "duckduckgo.com).
 Once the user presses the "enter" button,
 the domain name gets sent to a Domain Name System (DNS) server of which
 looks up the actual IP address that corresponds to the readable string